sigulete/kde-bootc/README.md

 ```
 /usr/share/plasma/avatars/<avatar.png> -> /var/lib/AccountsService/icons/admin
 ```
-Finally, enable the service to keep your system updated and any other desired services:
+Finally, enable the service to keep your system updated, and any other you may need:
 ```
 systemctl enable --now all-system-update.timer
 systemctl enable --now tailscaled